danswer-ai/danswer/backend/tests/regression/answer_quality/README.md

 ## Relaunching From Existing Data

-To launch an existing set of containers that has already completed indexing, set the existing_test_suffix variable.
-This will launch the docker containers mounted on the volumes of the indicated suffix and will not automatically index any documents or run any QA.
+To launch an existing set of containers that has already completed indexing, set the environment_name variable.
+This will launch the docker containers mounted on the volumes of the indicated env_name and will not automatically index any documents or run any QA.

 Once these containers are launched you can run file_uploader.py or run_qa.py (assuming you have run the steps in the Usage section above).
 - file_uploader.py will upload and index additional zipped files located at the zipped_documents_file path.